micahco/canvas-effects/README.md

 Allows developer to view the height (z value) of each vertex.

+Defaults to red (255,0,0) text and there's currently no way to change it with the config.

 `debug: <Boolean> // Default: false`

-**light**
+**mouse**

-Changes the starting location of the light source and overall distance from the canvas.
+If true, the position of the light source will move with relation to the mouse pointer.

-The further away the light source is, the less affect it will have on the polygons.

-`light: <Number>[2] // Default: [-10,10]`
+`mouse: <Boolean> // Default: true`

 ### Example